 This course is the final healthcare administration specific course a student takes on the journey towards a BS in healthcare administration.
 A broad review of the business and healthcare educational knowledge skills and competencies to fill a variety healthcare administrative and professional roles and functions in various healthcare organizations is conducted.
-Topics covered include management, strategic planning, marketing, finance, health disparities, ethics, law and risk management from the healthcare administration perspective.
+Topics covered include management, strategic planning, marketing, finance, health disparities, ethics, law, and risk management from the healthcare administration perspective.
 The student will leave the course with a healthcare administration portfolio as well as personal branding tools to secure or maintain a position as a healthcare administrator, manager, supervisor, professional, or graduate student.

-Selected Topics for Healthcare
+Current Topics for Healthcare

-A grade of C or above is required in this course.
 Prerequisites: All HCA/HIT courses required for the bachelor's degree must be completed or concurrently enrolled.